RenaShahMSFT/AzureFilesVPN/README.md

  * A Windows machine on which you would like to mount Azure file share

-## Step 1 - Generate Root Certificate
+## Step 1 - Generate Root and Client Certificate

 * Run the [generatecert.ps1](/generatecert.ps1) powershell script **as Admin**
 * **Copy** the certificate signature from output window (the highlighted portion in screenshot below).The Certificate Signature will be an input to the ARM template.